6 week: 6/19/2017 - 7/28/2017

 Transportation & parking information

 All SMC students with a current semester AS sticker on their SMC student I.D. can get this card ("activated") to ride ANY Big Blue Bus ANY time!
 Special thanks go to the SMC Associated Students for funding this major expansion of SMC's transportation initiative—launched in 2007 in partnership with the Big Blue Bus—aimed at improving access to SMC and reducing traffic, noise, and air pollution in the community.
-Click here for more details.
+Click here for more details and information.

 On-Campus and Satellite Campus